Paycor Stadium

 Paycor Stadium, previously known as Paul Brown Stadium, is an outdoor football stadium in Cincinnati, Ohio.
-It is the home venue of the Cincinnati Bengals of the National Football League and opened on August 19, 2000.
-Originally named after the Bengals' founder, Paul Brown, the stadium is located on approximately 22 acre of land and has a listed seating capacity of 65,515.
-The stadium is nicknamed "The Jungle", an allusion to not only the namesake Bengal tiger's natural habitat—hinted at with green-colored seats throughout—but also the Guns N' Roses song "Welcome to the Jungle", which is the team's unofficial anthem.
+It is the home venue of the Cincinnati Bengals of the National Football League (NFL) and opened on August 19, 2000.

+Originally named after the Bengals' founder, Paul Brown, the stadium is currently sponsored by Paycor, is located on approximately 22 acre of land, and has a listed seating capacity of 65,515.
+The stadium is nicknamed "The Jungle"; the Guns N' Roses song "Welcome to the Jungle", is the team's unofficial anthem due in part to the nickname.

+The construction of the stadium included $555 million of public funding, the largest public subsidy for an NFL stadium at the time.
+The Bengals had threatened to leave Cincinnati unless the city agreed to subsidize the stadium.
+In 2011, The Wall Street Journal described the stadium deal as "unusually lopsided in favor of the team and risky for taxpayers."
+Since then, additional costs have been imposed on taxpayers related to the stadium.
+By one estimate, taxpayers will have paid $1.1 billion by 2026, the year in which the 26-year deal expires.

 History

 In 1996, Hamilton County voters passed a one-half percent sales tax increase to fund the building of two new home venues for both the Bengals and MLB's Cincinnati Reds.
 The Bengals and the Reds previously shared tenancy of Riverfront Stadium, later known as Cinergy Field, but both teams complained that the aging multipurpose facility lacked modern amenities and other things necessary for small-market teams to thrive and survive.
 Construction of the replacements for Cinergy Field began with the groundbreaking for the then-Paul Brown Stadium in 1998; the stadium was completed in time for the 2000 NFL season and opened in August of that year.
 Cinergy Field would then spend two seasons as a partially-demolished, baseball-only facility (the construction of Great American Ball Park necessitating this) before what was left of it was imploded in December 2002.